-You are here: Home » Resources » Foundation Apprenticeships Set to Launch: What Employers and Providers Need to Know
+You are here: Home » Resources »

 The Department for Education (DfE) and the Institute for Apprenticeships and Technical Education (IfATE) have unveiled the first wave of Foundation Apprenticeships, set to begin from 1 August 2025.
 These new Level 2 programmes are designed to offer young people a supported entry into the workforce, combining job-specific training with broader employability skills.